YannCebron/m68kplugin/docs/known_issues.md

 ## Resolving

+- `include` directives
+  - not evaluated
-- `include` directives not evaluated, resolving symbols across all project files
+  - symbols are resolved across all files
+  - all included files must be located inside project (or added as separate content root)
 - macro block:
   - highlight `jsr _LVO\1(a6)` as invalid outside of macro
   - resolve global label inside current first